LucaCanali/sparkMeasure/README.md

-# Spark Measure
+# sparkMeasure

-Spark Measure is a proof-of-concept tool for troubleshooting Apache Spark performance, in particular for collecting and reporting performance metrics.
+sparkMeasure is a custom tool for performance investigations in Spark and provides proof-of-concept code for collecting and analyzing workload metrics.
  * Created by Luca.Canali@cern.ch, March 2017
+ * Additional credits to: Viktor Khristenko
+ * Originally developed and tested with Spark 2.1.0
+ * Current version 0.1, first release

+Main ideas of how it sparkMeasure works:
-It is based on using Spark Listeners as data source and collecting metrics into a ListBuffer of a case class.
+The tool is based on the Spark Listener interface, that is used as the data source.
+Metrics and flattened and collected into a ListBuffer of a case class.
 Data is then transformed into a Spark DataFrame for analysis.
- *  Stage Metrics: collects and aggregates metrics at the end of each stage
- *  Task Metrics: collects data at task granularity

-Build with sbt and add the target jar to
+**How to build** use sbt and add the target jar to
 <code>spark-submit/spark-shell/pyspark --jars <PATH>/spark-measure_2.11-0.1-SNAPSHOT.jar</code>

-It can be use in:
+sparkMeasure can be used:
- * Interactive mode from the REPL (spark-shell, pyspark, Jupyter notebook)
+ * To measure and analyze performance on the REPL: spark-shell (Scala), pyspark (Python) or Jupyter notebooks
  * Inside your code, instrumented to use Spark Measure APIs for collecting data
- * Flight recorder mode: records the performance metrics automatically and saves data for later processing
+ * For batch jobs using the Flight Recorder mode: this records the performance metrics automatically and saves data for later processing

-Supported languages:
- *   The tool is written in Scala, but it can be used both from Scala and Python

-Example usage for stage metrics:
+Examples

-Stage metrics:
+Stage metrics, Scala:
 ```val stageMetrics = new ch.cern.sparkmeasure.StageMetrics(spark)
 stageMetrics.runAndMeasure(spark.sql("select count(*) from range(1000) cross join range(1000) cross join range(1000)").show)
 ```

-Task metrics:
+Task metrics, Scala:
 ```
 val taskMetrics = new ch.cern.sparkmeasure.TaskMetrics(spark)
 spark.sql("select count(*) from range(1000) cross join range(1000) cross join range(1000)").show()
 val df = taskMetrics.createTaskMetricsDF()
 ```

-Examples of usage in Python:

-Stage metrics:
+Stage metrics, Python:
 ```
 stageMetrics = sc._jvm.ch.cern.sparkmeasure.StageMetrics(spark._jsparkSession)
 stageMetrics.begin()